marioallaa/movies_public/README.md

 ## You want a movie?

+This web app came as a result of somebody getting bored of me asking for movies!

 ### Movie Information
 The information about each movie is taken from `The Movie Database` You can find more about them bu pressing [here](https://www.themoviedb.org)